 - A lump sum payment at the beginning of the loan

 - A higher interest rate on the loan balance, which leads to higher monthly mortgage (principal and interest) payments

-Most borrowers with LPMI opt for the higher interest rate.
-But that interest rate lasts for the life of the loan, and there is no way to “cancel” LPMI and keep your existing loan.
-Instead, homeowners need to pay off their LPMI loan, typically by refinancing with a new loan.
+Most borrowers with LPMI opt for the higher interest rate, but that interest rate lasts for the life of the loan and there's no way to cancel LPMI and keep your existing loan.
+Homeowners must instead pay off their LPMI loan, typically by refinancing with a new loan.

 The HPA nonetheless applies to loans with LPMI.
 Lenders are required to provide disclosures to borrowers that explain how LPMI works and highlight the higher interest rates typically found with LPMI.
 The disclosure must discuss the pros and cons of different options.